Wlab518/SV_procedure/README.md

 Error

 when the program failure occurs due to a variety of corruption or bugs (such as file, network or disk issues), the program execution does not simply exit but enters the next execution using an identical scripting code.
-After the loop executes three times, if the failure still exists, the program will exit and errors in during this step will be stored in the “$outdir/shell/run_step*/*.e*” files.
-After troubleshooting, we can delete the “*.1o*, *.1e*, *.2o*, *.2e*, *.3o*, *.3e*” files or this “run_step*” folder, and then rerun the pipeline:
+After the loop executes three times, if the failure still exists, the program will exit and errors in during this step will be stored in the "$outdir/shell/run_step*/*.e*" files.
+After troubleshooting, we can delete the "*.1o*, *.1e*, *.2o*, *.2e*, *.3o*, *.3e*" files or this "run_step*" folder, and then rerun the pipeline:

 $conda_path/bin/python $conda_path/envs/mySVenv_python3/SV_procedure/call_SVs_procedure.py config.ini